jaidev-jayakumar/kairo/PRIVACY_POLICY.md

 ## California Privacy Rights (CCPA)

 California residents have specific rights regarding their personal information.
-Since kaira stores all data locally on your device and does not transmit any data to servers, we do not "sell" personal information as defined by the CCPA.
+Since kairo stores all data locally on your device and does not transmit any data to servers, we do not "sell" personal information as defined by the CCPA.

 ## European Privacy Rights (GDPR)